ruby/rubyspec.github.io/organization.markdown

 The goal is to maintain locality by grouping related specs.
-Generally, there is a single element (method, syntax element) per file, and the files are organized into two main directories: language, core.
+Generally, there is a single element (method, syntax element) per file, and the files are organized into two main directories: language and core.
 Below is a partial graphic of the directory tree.

     spec